 speaker or phonograph horn and hit the record button.
 As a bonus, you’ll also

 get the dog barking across the street, the traffic driving by and your daughter

 electrically transfer your records you will need a decent turntable with phono

 plugs, a preamplifier (or integrated amplifier) and a recording device (tape

-recorder, CD writer or computer sound card).
+recorder, CD writer or computer).
 More information on this topic is

 available in the audio section of the Resource Catalog on this website.

 Where can I get needles, sleeves and other

 sells sleeves (new and used), record storage albums, needles & styli, cylinder

 boxes and various other products designed with the record collector in mind.